QEF/q-e/README_GPU.md

 Default Target:                cc70
 ...
 ```
+The version is returned as (1000 major + 10 minor).
+For example, CUDA 9.2
+would be represented by 9020.
 For the above case, configure QE with:
 ```
 ./configure --with-cuda=$CUDA_HOME --with-cuda-cc=70 --with-cuda-runtime=11.0
 ```